All The Things you Probably Won't be Told about The Yorkshire Terrier!

 If you keep a small spray bottle with a light mixture of conditioner and water it will help with daily grooming and break less of the hair off while grooming.

-He is bred for it, developed for it and genetically "wired" to grow hair.
+They are bred for it, developed for it and genetically "wired" to grow hair.

 This means more upkeep than a slick coated dog, but doesn't have to be impossible.